buildit/twig-api/README.md

 brew install couchdb
 ```

-Once CouchDB is installed, it should be running at [localhost:5984](localhost:5984).
+Once CouchDB is installed, it should be running at [http://localhost:5984](http://localhost:5984).
 If you open
 localhost:5984 you should see something along the lines of:
 ```Shell
 {"couchdb": "Welcome",...}
 ```

+After you have installed CouchDB, you can get Twig API started with:

 ```Shell
 npm i